Careers in Psychology

 - Master's in Counseling: Counselors work with people on “everyday” problem behaviors

 - Master's in Marriage and Family Therapy: Therapists work not only with the affected person but also focus on the significant relationships in that person’s context.

 - Master's in Social Work: Social workers work with clients to increase their overall function.
 Social workers may work in schools, hospitals, hospice, or private practice.
 They often have a clinical license to treat people with psychological distress.

 - Master's in School Psychology: Psychologists administer and interpret assessments for problem behavior problem behaviors in a school setting.
 School Psychologists may also provide therapeutic services.

 - Master's in Experimental Psychology: Provides strong research background which prepares students for careers in research or makes students more competitive for acceptance into Ph.D. programs.

 - Master's in Industrial Relations/Human Resources: Includes working with employee-management interactions and disputes, negotiations and labor policy.
 Often based on applied behavioral analysis principles.

-- On research tracks, students can specialize in developmental, social, cognitive, biological, industrial/organizational, and other areas of Psychology.
+- On research tracks, students can specialize in clinical, developmental, social, cognitive, biological, industrial/organizational, and other areas of Psychology.
 Students earning their Ph.D. in these areas are well suited for careers in research and/or as University faculty members.
 On clinical tracks, students still have a specialized area of research, but application of psychology to clinical settings is also emphasized.
 Students successfully completing these Ph.D. or Psy.D. programs (including an internship) become licensed practicing Psychologists.